chuckaude/sig-integrations-lab1/README.md

       enabled: true
 ```

-5. Create an application via the Polaris UI and assign SAST and SCA subscriptions.
-Note: application name must match what is defined in the workflow, e.g. chuckaude-hello-java (replace prefix with your name)
+5. From the Polaris UI, [create an application](https://polaris.synopsys.com/developer/default/polaris-documentation/t_gs-app-superuser) and assign SAST and SCA subscriptions.
+Note: application name must match what is defined in the workflow, e.g. chuckaude-hello-java ← **replace my name with your name**
-6. Create a new workflow (_GitHub → Project → Actions → New Workflow → Setup a workflow yourself_) **Milestone 2** :heavy_check_mark:
+6. Create a new workflow. _GitHub → Project → Actions → New Workflow → Setup a workflow yourself_ **Milestone 2** :heavy_check_mark:

 ```
 # example workflow for Polaris scans using the Synopsys Action